sbb-design-systems/lyne-components/src/components/dialog/dialog-title/readme.md

 ## Events

-If a back button is displayd it emits a `requestBackAction` event on click.
+If a back button is displayed it emits a `requestBackAction` event on click.

 <!-- Auto Generated Below -->